Carey Baker: Legislative activities

 In 2003, Baker introduced HB 805, which expanded Florida's private school voucher program to the families of military personnel.
 As Baker was deployed to Iraq, Frank Attkisson presented the bill on Baker's behalf.
 The bill passed 74–42.

 In 2004, Baker passed legislation designating an eight-mile stretch of State Road 50, from Mascotte to Stuckey, the "Eric Ulysses Ramirez Highway".
 Ramirez was a 1991 graduate of Mount Dora High School, serving in the National Guard.
 He was killed on February 12, 2004, in Iraq.
 He was 31 years old.

 In 2006, Baker passed the Justin McWilliams Act into law.
-The legislation closed a "legal loophole" in the Florida statutes, applying the State Uniform Traffic Rules to private property.
+The legislation made it so the State Uniform Traffic Rules were applicable on private property.

 In 2007, Baker filed a bill to established a sales tax holiday, from June 1 through 12, 2007, exempting taxes on hurricane preparedness items.
-The holiday was expected to save Floridians almost $25 million in 2007 alone.

 Baker first introduced legislation to ban texting while driving in 2007.
-Baker filed the bill after tractor-trailer driver Reinaldo Gonzalez slammed into a school bus while he was on his phone, killing a 13-year-old girl.
 The legislation died in committee.
-In 2010, while serving as Chairman of the Senate Transportation Committee, Baker filed SB 324 and SB 326, which would have banned anyone younger than 18 years of age from writing or sending a text message on an electronic communications device while operating a motor vehicle, but it died in committee.
+In 2010, while serving as chairman of the Senate Transportation Committee, Baker filed SB 324 and SB 326, which would have banned anyone younger than 18 years of age from writing or sending a text message on an electronic communications device while operating a motor vehicle, but it died in committee.

 In 2009, Baker was named "Senator of the Year" by the Florida Fraternal Order of Police.

 In 2010, Baker introduced SJR 72, the Health Care Freedom Act.
-The act placed an initiative on the ballot that would have banned any laws requiring people to participate in a health care system.
+The act placed an initiative on the ballot that would have banned any laws requiring people buy health insurance.
 The bill passed the Senate and House and was placed on the ballot as Amendment 9.
-On July 29, 2010, Leon County Circuit Judge James Shelfer said the measure was misleading and could confuse voters.
-The Florida Supreme Court upheld the lower court's ruling on August 31, 2010.